aseelatk/POWERBI-PROJECT_FINANCIAL-DATA-ANALYSIS/README.md

 # Key Performance Indicators (KPIs)
 This report includes several KPIs to provide quick insights into financial performance:

-Total Sales: Total revenue generated from all transactions.
-Total Profit: Profit after accounting for COGS.
-Profit Margin: Percentage of profit over total sales.
-Units Sold: Total quantity of units sold across all transactions.
+Total Sales: Total revenue generated from all transactions (118.73M dollar) Total Profit: Profit after accounting for COGS.(16.89M dollar) Profit Margin: Percentage of profit over total sales.(14.23%) Units Sold: Total quantity of units sold across all transactions.(1.13)

 # Visualizations and Insights
 The report includes a minimum of 7 visuals to deliver a comprehensive view of the data, along with insights from each.